-Opening ceremony is kicked off on Thursday evening with our "Little Miss Richmond" pageant at the hub of the festival located at Beebe Street Park.
-Other highlights during the four days include; figure 8, demolition derby, ractor/truck pulls, bump and run, musical entertainment both in the beverage tent and on the festival stage, Mid America Shows, and fireworks.
+Opening ceremonies kick off the festival on Thursday evening with our "Little Miss Richmond" pageant at the Festival Stage in Beebe Street Park.
+Other highlights during the four days include: Figure 8, Demolition Derby, and Bump & Run motor sports, musical entertainment both in the beverage tent and on the festival stage, Mid America Shows carnival midway, and fireworks.

 Our parades travel down Main Street starting on Saturday with the Children's parade.
-Following this a huge ping pong blow-out for children 10 and under.
+Following the parade is a huge ping pong blow-out for children 10 and under.
 Thousands of ping pong balls are fired from a hopper built by U.S. Pattern.
 Child size prizes are listed on each ball and may be redeemed at the festival grounds, or the business listed on the ball.

-On Sunday we have "The Great Michigan Parade" which has been voted MICHIGAN'S BEST Small Town Parade by the Detroit News.
+On Sunday we have "The Great Michigan Parade" which has been voted MICHIGAN'S BEST Small Town Parade by the Detroit News and is the LARGEST musical marching parade in Michigan.
 The parade has a wonderful reputation for its unique entries, upwards of 25 marching bands, and fabulous floats.
 We estimate between 75,000 and 80,000 people view our parade.